paypal/mocca/docs/END_USER_DOCUMENT.md

 For Client side code generation, all these generators generate Request/Response classes and model classes.
 With Mocca's innovative programming model request and response classes are not required.
 Service side code generation is out of scope for Mocca.

-However, generated DTO classes (sometimes referred as "model classes") can still be used with Mocca client.
+However, generated DTO classes (sometimes referred as "model classes", or also POJOs) can still be used with Mocca client.
 An example of using code generator for generating model classes is provided on [mocca-functional-tests](../mocca-functional-tests/build.gradle) build script.
 Mocca example uses [kobylynskyi graphql codegen](https://github.com/kobylynskyi/graphql-java-codegen) as it allows flexible configuration and extension.

 Below you can see a code block where code generation is configured using kobylynskyi and Gradle.